kedacore/keda/docs/scalers.md

 ## Developing a scaler

 ***Note**: There is work going to create a scaler model where scalers don't live in the same code base of KEDA.
-Instead, in the [new model](***), KEDA can be conifugured so that it talks to scalers as Deployments and communicate through gRPC.
+Instead, in the [new model](***), KEDA can be configured so that it talks to scalers as Deployments and communicate through gRPC.
 Which is awesome, but not ready, in the meantime the KEDA team is still accepting proposals for more scalers according to the below as Pull Requests.*

 In order to developer a scaler, a developer should do the following:
 1. Download KEDA's code